Rock Hill DUI Attorney

 Yes and no. South Carolina's implied consent law provides that if someone arrested for DUI refuses to take the breath test, the result is a license suspension.

-Additionally, if you refuse to take the breath test or take it and register a BAC of .15 or higher and don't successfully challenge the refusal or test result, you will be required to complete the Alcohol and Drug Safety Action Program (ADSAP), which is a series of education classes, even if the DUI charge is later dismissed.
+Additionally, if you refuse to take the breath test or take it and register a BAC of .15 or higher and do not successfully challenge the refusal or test result, you will be required to complete the Alcohol and Drug Safety Action Program (ADSAP), which is a series of education classes, even if the DUI charge is later dismissed.

 What is a Temporary Alcohol License in South Carolina?